openebs-archive/upgrade/docs/migration.md

 # Migrating jiva External Provisioned volumes to jiva CSI volumes (Experimental)

-These instructions will guide you through the process of migrating jiva volumes from the old v1apha1 external provisioned spec to v1 CSI spec.
+These instructions will guide you through the process of migrating Jiva volumes from the old v1alpha1 external provisioned spec to v1 CSI spec.

 ### Prerequisites